+1. Owners shall:

-- 2. Smoke and carbon monoxide (CO) detection and notification system.
-A working smoke alarm and carbon monoxide (CO) alarm system shall be present within the short-term rental or vacation rental and maintained annually as required under NFPA 72.
-The owner or owner's designee shall keep and make available for inspection upon request by the Fire Marshal a record of all inspections and maintenance activities. - 3.
-Fire extinguisher.
-A portable, multi-purpose fire extinguisher shall be installed, inspected, and maintained as required under NFPA 10 on each floor of a short-term rental.
+- a.
+Have either (1) liability insurance to cover the Short-Term Rental in an amount determined appropriate by the insurance company insuring such Short-Term Rental, but in no case, an amount less than \$1,000,000 in the aggregate, or (2) equal or greater insurance coverage is provided for the Short-Term Rental through the Online Lodging Marketplace through which the property is booked; and - b.
+Ensure their Short-Term Rental meets the requirements of this subsection B. - 2.
+Smoke and carbon monoxide (CO) detection and notification system.
+A working smoke alarm and carbon monoxide (CO) alarm system, which may require the installation and maintenance of several detection units, shall be present within the Short-Term Rental or Vacation Rental and maintained annually as required under NFPA 72.
+The Owner or Owner's designee shall keep and make available for inspection upon request by the Fire Marshal a record of all inspections and maintenance activities.

+- 3. Fire extinguisher.
+A portable, multi-purpose fire extinguisher shall be installed, inspected, and maintained as required under NFPA 10 in any kitchen area and on each floor of a Short-Term Rental and within 20 feet of every outdoor fire feature, fire pit, patio heater, fireplace, or other areas with fire.
 The extinguisher(s) shall be installed on the wall in an open common area or in an enclosed space with appropriate markings visibly showing the location of the fire extinguisher. - 4.
+Fire Safety and Emergency Evacuation Map.
+The Owner shall provide and prominently display a map of the Short-Term Rental showing the following information: safe routes of egress in the event of a fire or other emergency; the location of telephone(s) required under this Article; the location of fire detection and suppression equipment; and any additional information relevant to such emergency preparedness measures.
+Such maps shall include the full property address, emergency information (911), and Owner contact information. - 5.
 Air Filters.
-As applicable, all HVAC filters in the short-term rental shall be changed every three months or according to the manufacturer's instructions.
-The owner or owner's designee shall keep and make available for inspection upon request by the Town a record of all HVAC filter changes.

-- 5. Local phone service.
-At least one landline telephone or modern equivalent with the ability to call 911 shall be available on every floor of the short-term rental. - 6.
+As applicable, all HVAC filters in the Short-Term Rental shall be changed every three months or according to the manufacturer's instructions.
+The Owner or Owner's designee shall keep and make available for inspection upon request by the Town a record of all HVAC filter changes. - 6.
+Local phone service.
+At least one landline telephone or modern equivalent with the ability to call 911 and receive inbound calls shall be available on every floor of the Short-Term Rental. - 7.
 Cleaning.
-The owner shall have the short-term rental cleaned between bookings following CDC guidelines and using household disinfectant products included on the EPA's List N: Disinfectants for Coronavirus (COVID-19), available at https://cfpub.epa.gov/wizards/disinfectants/. - D. The owner shall complete and prominently display the following statement in the vacation rental's online lodging marketplace listing:
+The Owner shall have the Short-Term Rental cleaned between bookings following CDC guidelines and using household disinfectant products included on the EPA's List N: Disinfectants for Coronavirus (COVID-19), available at https://cfpub.epa.gov/wizards/disinfectants/. - 8.
+Pest Control.
+The Owner shall ensure that the Short-Term Rental receives regular (at least monthly) pest control treatments to keep the interior of all buildings and structures and exterior area of the premises free from infestation of insects, rodents, and other noxious pests where such infestation threatens the health, safety, or welfare of a person or persons.

+C. In addition to the transaction privilege tax license number that must be included in the Short-Term Rental's listing, the Owner shall complete and prominently display the following statement in the Vacation Rental's Online Lodging Marketplace or other listing:

-You are required to meet with the owner of this property during check-in.
+You must meet in person with the owner of this property during checkin.
 The owner will provide you with pertinent safety information, explain your responsibilities under the Paradise Valley Town Code, and expect you to certify your compliance therewith.